gjustoo/gjustoo/README.md

 # HI!

--  I’m currently working as a Software Developer in Valencia, Spain
+-  Hi, my name is Gabrie, i work as a Software Developer in Valencia, Spain
 -  I’m currently learning Golang by building an interpreter!

 #### 📫 How to reach me